Corporate haven: Quantitative measures

 The analysis highlights the difference between "suspected" onshore tax havens (i.e. major Sink OFCs Luxembourg and Hong Kong), which because of their suspicion, have limited/restricted bilateral tax treaties (as countries are wary of them), and the Conduit OFCs, which have less "suspicion" and therefore the most extensive bilateral tax treaties.
 Corporates need the broadest tax treaties for their BEPS tools, and therefore prefer to base themselves in Conduit OFCs (Ireland and Singapore), which can then route the corporate's funds to the Sink OFCs (Luxembourg and Hong Kong).

 Of the major Sink OFCs, they span a range between traditional tax havens (with very limited tax treaty networks) and near-corporate tax havens:

-However, this theory has a number of deficiencies.
-Base-shifting to evade or avoid taxes requires a legal mechanism – usually in the form of terms of a double tax treaty.
-Jurisdictions such as the Cayman Islands and BVI operate a Tax Neutral regime and have no Double Taxation Treaties; therefore, it has no legal mechanism to allow base-shifting.
-Moreover, in implementing Economic Substance legislation which was intended to address aggressive tax planning, Cayman and the BVI encountered very little impact, demonstrating that most of their business is in investment funds, or asset holding companies which were already tax resident onshore.